What Are Probiotics? A Key Formula in our Gut Health Collection

 Probiotics are widely researched for their effects on digestive health.
 When people take antibiotics, especially for long periods of time, they often experience diarrhea—even long after the infection has been eradicated.
 This is because the antibiotics kill many of the natural bacteria in your gut, which impacts gut balance and allows harmful bacteria to thrive.
 Probiotics also combat irritable bowel syndrome (IBS), a common digestive disorder, reducing gas, bloating constipation, diarrhea and other symptoms.
 Some studies also note benefits against inflammatory bowel diseases, such as Crohn's disease and ulcerative colitis.
-Probiotics may also fight Helicobacter pylori infections, which are one of the main drivers of ulcers and stomach cancer.

 The Impact of Probiotics on Weight Loss